dstufft/personal-peps/pip-bundling.rst

 The Windows and OSX installers distributed by Python.org will automatically attempt to run ``python -m getpip`` by default however the ``make install`` and ``make altinstall`` commands of the source distribution will not.

+Keeping the pip bootstrapping as a separate step for make based installations should minimise the changes CPython redistributors need to make to their build processes.
+Avoiding the layer of indirection through make for the getpip invocation also ensures those installing from a custom source build can easily force an offline installation of pip, install it from a private index server, or skip installing pip entirely.

 Python Virtual Environments